tafelt/microsoft-stack/README.md

 - To develop the different solutions, all you need to do is open the `./Client`, `./Database` or `./Server` folders on the remote container
   - When you open a container, you have to wait for the container to install all dependencies and extensions
   - After this, you can use the solution normally
+- FYI
-- FYI, database migrations are run automatically when you open any remote container
+  - Database migrations are run automatically when you open any remote container
+  - Server API endpoints can be accessed from `http://localhost:DOTNET_PORT/swagger`

 ## Known issues